BorelEnzo/BorelEnzo.github.io/CTFs/cronosCTF_18/angryparrot/index.md

 > This path leads nowhere, return to a previous path.
 > ```

 Many trials-and-errors were needed to write the right script.
-In fact, fetching some URLs give cookies, and these cookies have to be sent back to the service.
+In fact, fetching some URLs gives cookies, and these cookies have to be sent back to the service.
-Once we have the two required cookies, and URL leads to the flag.
+Once we have the two required cookies, an URL leads to the flag.

 Script: